sodafoundation/documentation/content/guides/developer-guides/delfin/delfin-kubernetes-guide/_index.md

 tags: ["installation guide", "delfin"]
 ---

+## Introduction
+The documentation is about how to deploy delfin on a single node kind kubernetes cluster where all the services of delfin are deployed as individual deployments inside a kubernetes cluster

 ## Delfin deployment on kubernetes cluster
 Here are the steps to deploy delfin on a kubernetes cluster

 ### Pre-config (Ubuntu 18.04)
-The installation is tested on Ubuntu 18.04, please make sure to use the right one.
+The installation is tested on Ubuntu 18.04.

-Root user is suggested for the installation.
+Root user is required for the installation.

 * packages